pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPingCentral.md

 ---
-title: Deploy PingCentral
+title: Deploying PingCentral
 ---
-# Deploy PingCentral
+# Deploying PingCentral

 This use case employs the `pingidentity-server-profiles/baseline/pingcentral` server profile.
 This server profile contains a MySQL database engine located in `pingidentity-server-profiles/baseline/pingcentral/external-mysql-db`.

-## Prerequisites
+## Before you begin

+You must:

-* You've already been through [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
+* Complete [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
-* Either:
+* Clone the repository:

+    Choose from:

       * Clone the [`pingidentity-server-profiles`](https://github.com/pingidentity/pingidentity-server-profiles) repository to your local `${HOME}/projects/devops` directory.
       * Fork the [`pingidentity-server-profiles`](https://github.com/pingidentity/pingidentity-server-profiles) repository to your Github repository, then clone this repository to a local directory.

-## What You'll Do
+## About the task

+You will:

 * Deploy the stack.
-* Log in to the management consoles.
+* Sign on to the management consoles.
 * Bring down or stop the stack.
 * Preserve the database.
 * Configure trust for PingCentral.
-* Configure SSO for PingCentral
+* Configure single sign-on (SSO) for PingCentral.

-## Deploy Stack
+## Deploying the stack

-You'll use the `docker-compose.yaml` file in your local `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral` directory to deploy the cluster.
+Use the `docker-compose.yaml` file in your local `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral` directory to deploy the cluster.

-1. Go to your local `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral` directory.
-Enter:
+1. Go to your local `pingidentity-devops-getting-started/11-docker-compose/30-pingcentral` directory and enter:

       ```sh
       docker-compose up -d
       ```

-1. Check that the containers are healthy and running:
+1. To check that the containers are healthy and running, enter:

       ```sh
       docker-compose ps